 “Amber is direct.
 She doesn’t just tell us what we want to hear.
 She provides technically accurate legal advice, but at the same time is commercially and industrially pragmatic.
 She’s quick to devise a strategy and way forward.
 She’s also just fun to work with”. - Legal Counsel

-Bachelor of Arts/Bachelor of Laws (UNSW)
+Bachelor of Arts/Bachelor of Laws (University of NSW)

 A word from Amber

 "Why do I love the wonderful world of workplace relations?
 Because there’s never a dull moment.
 Whether it’s a scurrilous workplace investigation, managing a sensitive departure or defending a claim, my approach is to take ownership of the issue, hatch a plan and implement a strategy, so the client can get on with running their business."

 Recommended by Doyle’s Guide as a Leading Employment Lawyer in NSW in 2018.

 Carrying out a successful jurisdictional objection to an unfair dismissal application on the ground that the circumstances did not amount to a “transfer of employment” under the Fair Work Act: Oliphant v Savills FWC 6245.

 Successfully resolving an application under the Independent Contractors Act in the Federal Court to review a contract with a major media outlet on the ground that the contract was harsh and unfair

 Resolving four related age discrimination claims lodged with the Australian Human Rights Commission prior to hearing.
 The applicants had been seeking substantial damages and each of them withdrew their complaint.

 Successfully appealing to the Full Bench of the Industrial Court of NSW against a decision of the Transport Appeal Boards to reinstate a dismissed former employee: Rail Corporation, New South Wales v Elleray NSWIRCom 86.